superlinked/superlinked/framework/reference/dsl/app/online/online_app.md

     Initialize the OnlineApp with the given sources, indices, vector database, and execution context.

     Args:
-        sources (Sequence[SourceT]): A sequence of data sources to be used by the application. indices (Sequence[Index]): A sequence of indices for data retrieval and storage. vector_database (VectorDatabase): The vector database instance for managing vector data. context (ExecutionContext): The execution context providing necessary runtime information.
+        sources (Sequence[OnlineSourceT]): A sequence of data sources to be used by the application. indices (Sequence[Index]): A sequence of indices for data retrieval and storage. vector_database (VectorDatabase): The vector database instance for managing vector data. context (ExecutionContext): The execution context providing necessary runtime information. source_to_queue_map (dict[OnlineSourceT, Queue] | None): a mapping from sources to messaging queues persisting the ingested data on the given source; defaults to None.

     ### Ancestors (in MRO)